Tycro-Games/tycro-games.github.io/_posts/2025-10-27-Grand-Strategy-Editor-using-Gdextension-in-Godot-with-C++.md

 ![alt text](</assets/assets-2025-10-27/Screenshot 2025-10-27 113506.png>)
 *No country borders and province borders with mask applied*

-Here are a few screenshots closer to the borders:
+Here are a few screenshots more zoomed in, so it is easier to see the limitations of the technique (artifacts):
 ![text](</assets/assets-2025-10-27/Screenshot 2025-10-07 105438.png>)
 *Norway*